winton/a_b/README.markdown

 ABPlugin.url = 'http://ab.mydomain.com' // The URL to your a_b server
 </pre>

-For Rails apps, insert it at the bottom of your <code>environment.rb</code> file.
+For Rails apps, you would place this at the bottom of your <code>environment.rb</code> file.

 ### Layout